areaofeffect/hello-world/week8/README.md

 ## Week 8 Assignment

 * Option 1: Use of of the AR examples above to create a prototype of your own.
 You can choose to create a webcam based or a mobile experience.

+* Use custom markers, videos, models and assets to make a unique experience.
-Make sure to also include a README.me with a short paragraph or images describing your project.
-Use custom markers, videos, models and assets to make a unique experience.
+* Upload your project to GitHub and make sure to include a README.me with a short paragraph or iamge describing your project.

 * Option 2: Continue work on your Computer Vision project from Week 7. https://github.com/areaofeffect/hello-world/tree/master/week7